 Give employees a dollar amount and ask them to come up with ideas.
 Here are a few for starters.

 Let the recipient choose from several charities.
 You can do this via your holiday eCard after the greeting.
 Program a screen that allows the recipient to check off one from a list of four or more charities that the firm will donate to on their behalf.
 Better yet, customize based on the charities you know your clients support.
 (If you don’t already have this in your CRM – you should – you can look it up on their website, where most will list their pet charities or projects.)

-“I spoke for Kohn Communications on a client webinar they had.
+“I spoke on a client webinar for a communications company.
 A couple weeks later I got a thank you note where they indicated that a donation was made in my name to the Midnight Mission.
 It’s an organization they know that I personally support.
 It was completely out of the blue and so thoughtful, as it was personal to me.”
-Heather Morse-Geller, Director of Marketing, Barger & Wolen, blogger at The Legal Watercooler.

 Food is always welcome: